Routing Model

 Example pattern:

-*.v3.athena-db.comWhen active, route metadata maps host labels to internal client names.
+*.v3.athena-cluster.comWhen active, route metadata maps host labels to internal client names.

 Public Route Dispatch